Block Island, Rhode Island

-Block Island is a popular island destination located off the northeastern tip of Long Island in Block Island Sound, known for its beaches, dramatic coastal bluffs, boating culture, historic lighthouses, and relaxed New England atmosphere.
-Although part of Rhode Island, the island has long maintained strong connections to eastern Long Island through fishing, boating, tourism, and maritime travel.
+Block Island is a popular island destination in Rhode Island, set in Block Island Sound off the eastern end of Long Island and south of the Rhode Island mainland.
+Known for its beaches, dramatic bluffs, boating culture, historic lighthouses, and relaxed New England atmosphere, the island has long maintained strong recreational and maritime ties to eastern Long Island.

-Located roughly 12 miles from Montauk, Block Island attracts visitors seeking scenic coastline, outdoor recreation, seafood restaurants, ocean views, and a quieter coastal environment than many larger resort destinations.
-The island is especially active during the summer season when ferries, marinas, inns, and waterfront areas fill with seasonal visitors from throughout the Northeast.
+Accessible from Montauk by private boat and, in season, by scheduled ferry service, Block Island draws visitors seeking scenic coastline, outdoor recreation, seafood restaurants, harbor views, and a quieter coastal setting than many larger resort areas.
+The island is busiest during the summer months, when ferries, marinas, inns, and waterfront districts such as Old Harbor welcome large numbers of seasonal visitors from across the Northeast.

 History

-Over time, the island developed around fishing, farming, boating, and maritime trade.
-By the late 19th and early 20th centuries, Block Island had become a well-known summer resort destination for travelers from New York and New England seeking ocean air, beaches, and coastal scenery.
+Over time, the island developed around fishing, farming, hospitality, and maritime trade.
+By the late 19th and early 20th centuries, Block Island had become a well-known summer retreat for travelers from New York and New England seeking ocean air, beaches, and coastal scenery.

 Geography & Setting

-Block Island is located within Block Island Sound, between eastern Long Island and the Rhode Island mainland.
-The island features sandy beaches, rolling hills, freshwater ponds, rocky shoreline areas, and dramatic Atlantic-facing bluffs.
+Block Island lies within Block Island Sound, between eastern Long Island and the Rhode Island mainland.
+The island features sandy beaches, rolling hills, freshwater ponds, protected open space, rocky shoreline areas, and dramatic Atlantic-facing bluffs.

-One of the island’s most famous landmarks is the Mohegan Bluffs, a series of steep clay cliffs overlooking the Atlantic Ocean along the southern shoreline.
-Other natural features include Crescent Beach, Great Salt Pond, Rodman’s Hollow, and the Block Island National Wildlife Refuge.
+Among the island’s best-known natural landmarks are the Mohegan Bluffs, a series of steep clay cliffs overlooking the Atlantic Ocean along the southern shoreline.
+Other notable features include Crescent Beach, Great Salt Pond, Old Harbor, Rodman’s Hollow, and the Block Island National Wildlife Refuge.

 Recreation & Things To Do